Raw Chia Seed Crackers

 - 1/3 cup diced sundried tomatoes

 Pour the chia into a bowl and add enough water to soak them, not float them.
-Soak 15-60 minutes or overnight for convenience.
+Soak 15 to 60 minutes or overnight for convenience.
 Spread on parchment paper, in any size or shape you desire.
 Lay on dehydrator tray and salt.
-Dehydrate at 105 for about 3 hours or overnight until crunchy.
+Dehydrate at 105 degrees for about 3 hours or overnight until crunchy.

 If you don’t own a dehydrator you can also make them in the oven on the lowest temp your oven will go.
 Keep a close watch on them as they may only need an hour.